skyshore2001/vgdb-vim/__README__.txt

 ==============================================================================
 1. Introduction					*vgdb*

-VGdb is a perl program that allows the use of vim as a front end to gdb.
+VGdb is a perl application that enables vim as the front end of a debugger like gdb and perldb.
 It both works on MS Windows and Linux.
 It both works in gvim and vim.

 It opens a VGDB window in vim that allows user to type gdb command directly, and gdb output is redirected to this windows.